 Privacy notice

-Privacy notice – Purple Crocus Limited
+Privacy notice – Nina Lenton

 Activities of the company: planning and providing accountability for business projects; planning and providing accountability and inspiration for personal creative projects; coaching.